manuelp/manuelp.github.io/_posts/2016-01-10-practical-category-theory.markdown

 > The fact that we’ve successfully brought category theory principles to bear with a such a thoroughly blue-collar language as Java is worth thinking about.
 Far from being the preserve of researchers and Haskell programmers, these principles apply universally, and can produce simple, clean modules that are easily understood by programmers with no knowledge of the theory.
 It is well worth the investment of familiarising yourself with the fundamental ideas.

 Absolutely: studying FP, Haskell (and OCaml, Clojure, Rust, etc) and category theory will give you a profound understanding on computation, simplicity, flexibility and compositionality that you can apply *everywhere*.
 Even in Java.

+---

+[^1]: Knowledge and the reality to me are like diamonds: they have lots of faces, and to really understand the whole you need to look at lots of them.